SuryaTanukuT/FullStackInterviewPrep/React/Error Boundaries/Specific_Feature_Error_Boundaries.md

 - Combine with **logging error boundaries** for visibility.
 - Use **dynamic fallbacks** — e.g., pass error details or retry handlers.
 - Keep a consistent **error boundary pattern** across your app to avoid confusion.

----

-Let me know if you want a reusable `FeatureErrorBoundary` component with props like `onRetry`, `errorTitle`, etc. — I can mock that up for you!